apache/spark/docs/sql-migration-guide.md

 is used instead.

 Additionally, the Java specific types API has been removed.
-Users of both Scala and Java should use the classes present in `org.apache.spark.sql.types` to describe schema programmatically.
+Users of both Scala and Java should use the classes present in `org.apache.spark.sql.types` to describe a schema programmatically.

 #### Isolation of Implicit Conversions and Removal of dsl Package (Scala-only)
 {:.no_toc}

-Many of the code examples prior to Spark 1.3 started with `import sqlContext._`, which brought all of the functions from sqlContext into scope.
+Many of the code examples prior to Spark 1.3 started with `import sqlContext._`, which brought all the functions from sqlContext into scope.
 In Spark 1.3 we have isolated the implicit conversions for converting `RDD`s into `DataFrame`s into an object inside of the `SQLContext`.
 Users should now write `import sqlContext.implicits._`.